 Canadian Work Permits for Entrepreneurs

 There are plenty of exciting opportunities for foreign entrepreneurs to live and work in Canada, a country which values individuals with enthusiasm, innovative ideas and unique business experience in their chosen field.
-Entrepreneurs have a lot to offer Canada in terms of boosting economic growth and making the country a better, more inclusive place live and work.
+Entrepreneurs have a lot to offer Canada in terms of boosting economic growth and making the country a better, more inclusive place to live and work.

 Canadian Work Permits for Entrepreneurs